Behold, a Trove of Baby Names No One Used Last Year

-The main details gained via Tuesday’s Amal Clooney birth announcement was what the lawyer and actor called their brand-new twins: Ella and Alexander, two beautiful, average names.
+The main details gained via Tuesday’s Amal Clooney birth announcement were what the lawyer and actor called their brand-new twins: Ella and Alexander, two beautiful, average names.
 Both rank near the top of the Social Security Administration’s data for 2016, with Ella at 17 for girls and Alexander at 11 for boys.
 Perhaps mastering fame means not even bothering to strive for uniqueness?
 In any case, those of us far from famous and struggling to make our mark in this world are in luck: We can peruse a recent list of names so unique no one’s using them at all.

 To this end, delightful moniker site Nameberry has done an incredible job finding creative new angles to examine Social Security data on baby names.
 Though the data was released earlier this year, Nameberry keeps circling back to draw more from the well.
 Their latest?
 Baby names no one used in 2016.
 Fun!